getodk/central-backend/docs/api.md

 ### ODK Central v2023.3

 **Added**:

 - New endpoint [PATCH /projects/:id/datasets/:name](#reference/datasets/datasets/update-dataset-metadata) to change whether approval of Submission is required to create an Entity.
+- TODO: list new entity endpoints

 **Changed**:

 - ETag support has been added for [Download Dataset](#reference/datasets/download-dataset/download-dataset) and [Download Form Attachment](#reference/forms/individual-form/downloading-a-form-attachment).
+- The format of [Download Dataset](#reference/datasets/download-dataset/download-dataset) was changed to more closely match the OData Dataset format.
+- In the [OData Dataset Service](#reference/odata-endpoints/odata-dataset-service), `name` was removed because it is a duplication of an `__id` representing an Entity's UUID.
-- [Dataset Metadata endpoint](#reference/datasets/datasets/dataset-metadata) also returns sanitized property names as `odataName` to match the way they will be outputted for OData.
+- The `properties` returned by the [Dataset Metadata endpoint](#reference/datasets/datasets/dataset-metadata) each now include a field `odataName`, which represents the way the property name will be sanitized and outputted for OData.

 ### ODK Central v2023.2